sandmman/metrics-collector-client-swift/README.md

 Required field:

-1. id: Put your journey name/Github URL of your journey.
+1. id: Put your journey name/Github URL of your journey/pattern.
+	- Note: Please put down the Github URL if your journey/pattern is not from IBM organization.
 2. runtimes: Put down all your platform runtime environments in a list.
 3. services: Put down all the bluemix services that are used in your journey in a list.
 4. event_id: Put down where you will distribute your journey.
 Default is web.